apache/arrow-adbc/csharp/src/Apache.Arrow.Adbc/readme.md

  limitations under the License.

 -->
-# About
+# Apache Arrow ADBC

-This is a C# implementation of the ADBC spec.
-It is designed so drivers can be written in any C-based language and leveraged from .NET.

-Current C#-implemented drivers include BigQuery and FlightSQL.

-The Snowflake Go driver can also be used from .NET.
+An implementation of Arrow ADBC targeting .NET Standard 2.0 and .NET 6 or later.